 The tireless James, who claims she’s always in search of a good hat, is also collaborating with milliner Gigi Burris on a collection that debuts Thursday, February 15.
 “The straw that Gigi and I chose is actually from Madagascar,” she said.
 “I think they’re really beautiful and very kind of feminine and fun and kind of exactly what I wanted to wear this spring.”

-Below, the designer answers the Cut’s questions about everything from the secret to throwing a great party to the song she can’t get out of her head.
+Below, the designer answers the Cut’s questions about everything from her dream vacation to her favorite Instagram follows.
 Read on for the full Q&A.

 How do you thank people for a gift?